cakephp/docs/en/orm/validation.rst

 ========================================

 When marshalling data into entities, you can validate data.
-Validating data allows you to check the type, shape and size of data.
+Validating data allows you to check the type, shape, and size of data.
 By default request data will be validated before it is converted into entities.
 If any validation rules fail, the returned entity will contain errors.
 The fields with errors will not be present in the returned entity::